YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 One Virtual Camera has control of the Unity camera at any point in time.
 This is the **live** Virtual Camera.
 The exception to this rule is when a blend occurs from one Virtual Camera to the next.
 During the blend, both Virtual Cameras are live.

+Use the **Aim**, **Body**, and **Noise** properties to specify how the Virtual Camera animates position, rotation, and other properties.
+The Virtual Camera applies these settings to the Unity Camera when **Cinemachine Brain** or **Timeline** transfers control of the Unity camera to the Virtual Camera.

+At any time, each Virtual Camera may be in one of these states:

+-   **Live**: The Virtual Camera actively controls a Unity camera that has a Cinemachine Brain.
+When a Cinemachine Brain blends from one Virtual Camera to the next, both Virtual Cameras are live.
+When the blend is complete, there is only one live Virtual Camera.

+-   **Standby**: The Virtual Camera doesn’t control the Unity camera.
+However, it still follows and aims at its targets, and updates at every frame.
+A Virtual Camera in this state is activated and has a priority that is the same as or lower than the live Virtual Camera.

+-   **Disabled**: The Virtual Camera doesn’t control the Unity camera and doesn’t actively follow or aim at its targets.
+A Virtual Camera in this state doesn’t consume processing power.
+To disable a Virtual Camera, deactivate its game object.
+The Virtual Camera is present but disabled in the Scene.
+However, even though the game object is deactivated, the virtual camera can still control the Unity camera if the virtual camera is participating in a blend, or if it is invoked by Timeline.

 ### Cinemachine Brain

 The Cinemachine Brain is a component in the Unity Camera itself.
 The Cinemachine Brain **monitors all active Virtual Cameras** in the Scene.